hamlim/better-beacon/README.md

 ## Context:

 <div id="#whaaa"></div>
 You might be wondering, why does this library exist?
-Well fortunately for you, I wrote up a short blog post about it available here: [TODO](https://matthamlin.me/)
+Well fortunately for you, I wrote up a short blog post about it available here: [Building Better Beacon](https://matthamlin.me/2024/january/building-better-beacon)

 ## Contributing: